direktiv/function-builder/docs/examples/bash/bash.md

     #   }
 ```

-It is now time to generate the code and run it.
-Generating the code is pretty simple and requires just one command which needs to be executed in the folder where the `init` command has been executed.
+The code is now ready to be generated and run.
+The procedure for generating the code is straightforward, and it only takes one command to execute in the folder where the init command was run.

 ```
 docker run --user 1000:1000 -v `pwd`:/tmp/app direktiv/service-builder gen v1.0.0